Anti-greenhouse effect: Outdated concept of anti-greenhouse effect

+Comparison to negative greenhouse effect

+The negative greenhouse effect is a phenomenon that can produce localized, rather than planetary, cooling.
+Whereas the anti-greenhouse effect involves an overall temperature inversion in the stratosphere, the negative greenhouse effect involves a localized temperature inversion in the troposphere.
+Both effects increase outgoing thermal emissions—locally in the case of a negative greenhouse effect and globally in the case of the anti-greenhouse effect.

 On Titan

 The organic haze in Titan's stratosphere absorbs 90% of the solar radiation reaching Titan, but is inefficient at trapping infrared radiation generated by the surface.
 This is due to Titan's atmospheric window occurring from roughly 16.5 to 25 micrometers.
 Although a large greenhouse effect does keep Titan at a much higher temperature than the thermal equilibrium, the anti-greenhouse effect due to the haze reduces the surface temperature by 9 K. Because the greenhouse effect due to other atmospheric components increases it by 21 K, the net effect is that the real surface temperature of Titan (94 K) is 12 K warmer than the effective temperature 82 K (which would be the surface temperature in the absence of any atmosphere, assuming constant albedo).
 In the ideal anti-greenhouse case described above, the maximum impact of the organic haze on Titan is (1-0.84) $\times$ 82 K = 13 K. This is higher than the 9 K found on Titan.

 The organic haze is formed through the polymerization of methane photolysis products and nitriles, meaning the products combine into longer chains and bigger molecules.
 These methane-derived polymers can be made of polycyclic aromatic hydrocarbons (PAHs) and polyacetylene.
 The distribution of these polymers is not vertically uniform in Titan's atmosphere, however.
 The nitrile and polyacetylene polymers are formed in the upper atmosphere while the PAH polymers are created in the stratosphere.
 These polymers then aggregate to form haze particles.
 The opacity to sunlight of this organic haze on Titan is determined primarily by the haze production rate.
 If haze production increases, opacity of the haze increases, resulting in more cooling of the surface temperature.
 Additionally, the presence of this organic haze is the cause of the temperature inversion in Titan's stratosphere.